-You’ll explore these topics in greater depth and from different perspectives in our MA Political Theory.
-The courses draws on our internationally recognized teaching and research strengths in analytical political philosophy, intellectual history and critical theory.
+On this course, you’ll explore these topics in greater depth and from different perspectives.
+The course draws on our internationally recognized teaching and research strengths in analytical political philosophy, intellectual history and critical theory.

 You'll be encouraged to attend regular research seminars, where the best current work in political theory is presented by staff and eminent guest speakers from all over the world.